Example scripts¶

 goo.reset_scene()

-Then, you should declare cell types, along with some of their physical parameters such as surface stiffness, homotypic and heterotypic adhesion strength.
-Stiffer cells will lead to less deformable cells.
-Higher adhesion strength will lead to larger cell deformation from their initial spherical shape.
-The ratio of stiffness to adhesion strength controls the resulting patterns cells make up (Garner, Tsai and Megason, 2022).
-Parameters are dimensionless in Goo.
+Next, define cell types along with their physical properties, such as surface stiffness and adhesion strength.
+Stiffer cells are less deformable, while higher adhesion strength increases deformation from their initial spherical shape.
+The ratio of stiffness to adhesion strength influences resulting cell patterns (Garner, Tsai, and Megason, 2022).
+Most parameters in Goo are dimensionless.

 cellsB.create_cell("B1", (0, +1.75, 0), color=(0, 1, 1), size=1.6)